-- L-Soft MySQL JDBC-driver For connection to the MySQL database 3.23.42 or later.
-This driver is installed together with LISTSERV Maestro and pre-registered.
-No special installation is necessary to access this driver or its plugin. - IBM JDBC-driver for DB2 V7.2 To use this driver, first install the DB2 run-time clients (from the runtime folder of the DB2 installation package) on the server where the Maestro User Interface is running.
+5.1.3 IBM JDBC-driver for DB2 V7.2

+To use this driver, first install the DB2 run-time clients (from the runtime folder of the DB2 installation package) on the server where the Maestro User Interface is running.
 Use the client to connect to a database on the DB2 server (see Section 4.2.4 Preparing DB2).
 It is important to install the client on the Maestro User Interface server and not on the server where the database is installed (except of course, if both components happen to be on the same server).
-Next, copy the file "db2java.zip" from the run-time client installation to the LISTSERV Maestro installation (shown for a default installation):
+Next, copy the file "db2java.zip" from the run-time client installation to the LISTSERV Maestro installation (shown for a default Windows installation).
+Follow these steps: